CSA

 Pasture Raised Organic Eggs

 Eggs will be available as add-ons depending on supply on a weekly basis.
 We currently have a waitlist for subscription egg shares.
 If you would like eggs, please e-mail [email protected] to be added.
 We will re-distribute egg shares that become available by order on our waitlist.

 Flower Shares

-New: Farm Preserves Share!
+Farm Preserves Share

-Get a weekly jar of delectable jams, pickles, and more, custom-made from Fifth Crow produce by (mostly) Happy Girl Kitchen.
+Get a weekly or biweekly jar of delectable jams, pickles, and more, custom-made from Fifth Crow produce by (mostly) Happy Girl Kitchen.
 We offer most of these unique hand made products as extras each week, but if you know you enjoy them and want to get something each week and also try some of the limited items we don’t have listed, this share might be for you.
 By signing up, you also receive a roughly 20% discount off the retail price.
 What might you get?
 Jam (strawberry, strawberry-rhubarb, mixed berry), canned apple cider, fresh live sauerkraut, dilly beans, pickled carrots, garden bouquet pickles, salsa, crushed dry-farm tomatoes, and more.

-New: Bean Club Share!
+Bean Club Share

 While beans are always available as extras, and 1-2 varieties are available for swapping each week, some of you are major bean lovers!
 Want to be sure to get beans in your box?
 Consider signing up for the Bean Club.
 You’ll receive a different variety every other week for a total of 14 lbs for the season.
 Eat them right away or stock them up for the winter months.
 The share costs $90, a roughly 20% saving off retail price.
 Save a bit of money and get to try some of the special varieties of limited quantity that won’t be available online.

-Partner products:
+Partner producers: